SEA47189/holbertonschool-zero_day/README.md

-This project is to learn git commands and update branches
+This project is to learn git commands